 Send to a friend

 Joe is a partner in the New York Office of Quinn Emanuel Urquhart & Sullivan, LLP.
-His practice focuses on intellectual property litigation before the federal courts and the ITC.
-Joe draws from his background as a registered patent attorney with extensive experience prosecuting patent applications, working with inventors and start-ups, drafting opinion letters, and evaluating freedom to operate for major corporations.
+He focuses on intellectual property litigation before the federal courts and the ITC.

 Representing Samsung in its global intellectual property disputes against Apple, including recent trials in the ITC and the Northern District of California involving patents directed to smartphones and tablets.
-Conducted direct examination at trial of key Samsung fact witness.
-Defeated Apple’s motion for a permanent injunction against Samsung’s smartphones and tablets.
+Conducted direct examination of key Samsung fact witness at trial.

 Represented defendant Hynix Semiconductor in a patent case brought by plaintiff Intellectual Ventures in the District of Delaware involving seven patents directed to pipelined memory chip design, latch timing circuitry, metal interconnects, multi-level memory cells, and single-chip memory device/controller.
 After Intellectual Ventures dismissed one of the patents in suit, the case settled.